 There aren't many things I enjoy more than caramel.
 Caramel is a fantastically scrumptious mixture of butter and sugar and yum-yummy-yumminess.
 For Christmas I used to slave over the stove to make caramels.
 They took for. ev. er. to make, but they were insanely addicting.
 In recent years I have forgone that process because I have bad memories that involve stirring for hours upon hours, while calluses formed on the bottoms of my feet and carpel tunnel formed in my wrists.
 I do miss eating those ooey gooey caramels, but I have discovered another form that can be made in a fraction of the time.
 And it is just as good!

 I gave a jar of this caramel sauce to my sister and she loved it, too.
 Her favorite thing to do with it was spread it on toast.
 I loved it as a fruit dip.
-This is some seriously good stuff, you guys.
+This is some seriously good stuff, people.

 In a medium saucepan, combine: